 - 20% discontinued or disrupted treatment

-- 67% of women have symptoms of menopause such as hot flashes8
+- 67% of women have symptoms of menopause such as hot flashes5

-- Up to 35% complain of “extremely bothersome” symptoms up to two years after their surgery9
+- Up to 35% complain of “extremely bothersome” symptoms up to two years after their surgery6

-Induced vasomotor symptoms (iVMS) are well documented with the use of hormonal cancer therapies and certain surgical procedures.
+iVMS are well documented with the use of cancer therapies and certain surgical procedures.
 Symptoms such as hot flashes can appear immediately and be severe.
-Traditional HRTs are usually contraindicated.
-Non-adherence to therapy can be associated with side effects that can increase the mortality risk or shorten the time to recurrence.
-Therefore, a non-hormonal treatment for patients with iVMS is needed to potentially help increase the quality of life (QOL) and improve outcomes.10
+Cancer therapy side effects can lead to treatment non-adherence which increases the mortality risk and/or shortens the time to recurrence.
+We believe a treatment for iVMS is needed to help ensure cancer patients are more likely to start and stay on critical cancer therapies.